EvanHuang7/ai-tools/README.md

 ## <a name="deploy-app-with-docker-swarm-in-gce">☁️ Free: Deploy App with 🐳🐳 Docker Swarm 🐳🐳 in GCE VM (GCP)</a>

-Run apps in containers with Docker Swarm (Use more VM CPU and memory than docker-compose file beucase running Docker Swarm orchestrator use around 200MB memory)
+Deploy app as Docker services that manage tasks (containers) via Docker Swarm (Use more VM CPU and memory than docker-compose file beucase running Docker Swarm orchestrator use around 200MB memory)

-⚠️ Note: make sure you finish previous `Deploy App with Docker Compose in GCE VM (GCP)` step first.
+🚨🚨 Important: make sure you finish previous `Deploy App with Docker Compose in GCE VM (GCP)` step first.

+1. Deploy app with Docker Swarm

 - Connect to VM in GCP console
 - Turn off all running containers first by running